CDC says coronavirus could disrupt everyday life as IOC weighs fate of Olympics

-Americans who’ve not yet experienced the direct affects of COVID-19 novel coronavirus outbreak that originated in China’s central Hubei province will be forced to take notice soon.
+Americans who’ve not yet experienced the direct effects of the COVID-19 novel coronavirus outbreak that originated in China’s central Hubei province will be forced to take notice soon.

 “Now is the time for businesses, hospitals, communities, schools, and everyday people to begin preparing,” Dr. Nancy Messonnier, the director of the CDC’s National Center for Immunization and Respiratory Diseases, told media outlets today, according to quotes published by CNBC.
 “Ultimately, we expect we will see community spread in this country.”